2006 IIHF World Championship final: Summary

 Jesper Mattsson opened the scoring for Sweden at 14:36 minutes into the first period, assisted by Niklas Kronwall, and Andreas Karlsson.
-This ended up to be the game-winning goal.
+This ended up being the game-winning goal.
 Just 37 seconds later Fredrik Emvall put one in five-hole on Milan Hnilička, assisted by Karlsson, and Mattson.

 At 4:07 into the second period, Kronwall received a pass from Ronnie Sundin, off of Michael Nylander and rushed down the right wing, cut into the slot and put it backhand on Hnilička.
 With only minutes remaining in the second period Jörgen Jönsson fired a successful one-timer shot from a pass by Mikael Samuelsson.

 The Czechs were lacking offense and only managed 15 shots the entire game including only 4 in the second period.
 The Swedes dominated all three zones, and Johan Holmqvist, the Swedish goaltender came away with only the second ever shutout in a single game World Championship final.

 The Swedish coach, Bengt-Åke Gustafsson, said of his team's historic win: "Most people believed it was impossible.
 To win an Olympics by itself is an achievement that was something special.
 But coming here with a new team, new guys, is special as well."